Tony Zucco: The New 52

 Tony Zucco in Nightwing (vol. 3) #18 (May 2013, DC Comics), art by Juan Jose Ryp.

 In The New 52 (a reboot of DC Universe's continuity), Zucco disappears after being arrested and is presumed dead.
 However, his daughter Sonia informs Nightwing that he is still alive and working in Chicago under its mayor Wallace Cole, who has declared him legally dead.
 Zucco later helps Nightwing battle the Prankster, whose father he killed.
+Nightwing was able to defeat both villains and left them for the police.
+In jail, Zucco receives a visit from a man who suggests that his employers can help him beat the rap.
+Zucco insists that he wants to take responsibility to set a good example for his son.
+The man says there is no point in that, as Zucco's family has left him.

 Infinite Frontier

 In Infinite Frontier, Zucco appears to have another daughter named Melinda who is the mayor of Blüdhaven.
 Later issues reveal that John Grayson is Melinda's father, making her and Dick half-siblings.
 Melinda's mother Meili Lin was forced to marry Zucco and had a brief relationship with John while staying with Haly's Circus.

 Zucco is eventually released from prison and returns to Blüdhaven to fill in the power vacuum of the criminal underworld after Blockbuster's death.
-He reunites with Melinda and attempts to steal the Eye of Kahndaq before being defeated by Nightwing.
-Afterward, Melinda visits Zucco in prison and disowns his family name.
+Zucco is killed by Heartless to prevent Nightwing from bringing him to justice.